GravityPDF/gravity-pdf-documentation/docs/v6/extensions/previewer-add-on.md

 ### Disable Text-Copying Protection

-By default, users cannot copy any text on PDF pages.
-Enable this setting to render the text in the [Document Object Model (DOM)](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction), making it selectable for users and providing better accessibility for Screen Readers.
-When enabled, the [grab-scroll feature](#grab-scroll) will be turned off so that text can be selected.
+By default, users cannot copy any text on PDF pages and links are not functional/clickable.
+Enable this setting to:

+1. Render the text in the [Document Object Model (DOM)](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction), making it selectable for users, and providing better accessibility for Screen Readers.
+2. Enable internal and external links in the PDF, so they are functional/clickable.
+3. Change the default cursor action from [grab-scroll feature](#grab-scroll) to text selection (grab-scroll can still be used when holding the spacebar key).

 <ResponsiveEmbed src="https://player.vimeo.com/video/694720034?dnt=1" allow="fullscreen" allowfullscreen />